poojaanbu0/19AI307_JAVA/Module-12/DAY-4/README.md

 # Ex.No:12(D) JAVA QUEUE
 ## AIM:
-To Write a java program to create vector and read the elements for two vector in java collection.(Use equals method )
+To Write a java program to display the added elements from the Priority Queue.

 ## ALGORITHM :
 1. Start the Program